deephyper/tutorials/tutorials/scripts/04_CORDS_Training/README.rst

 **Residual Network Model**

 Residual networks are types of deep learning models that utilize residuals from previous layers to improve accuracy and performance.
-The code below was written by CORDS developer Krishnateja Killamsetty in turn from the "Deep Residual Learning for Image Recognition" paper.
-It has been slight
+The code below with some slight modification was written by CORDS developer Krishnateja Killamsetty in turn from the "Deep Residual Learning for Image Recognition" paper.

 .. code-block:: python